 The rapid progression of the COVID-19 outbreak into a global pandemic significantly impacted economies worldwide.
 This has led to changes in insurance employees’ and customers’ expectations, needs, and overall lifestyle.

 Although slow, insurers have moved to virtual operations to tackle some of the toughest and disrupting insurance business process management challenges.
 Still, the road to recovery seems longer than expected, and they are likely to face profitability and growth barriers on the way.

 However, the insurance sector was economically well before the pandemic hit; thus, insurers can still manage the damage.
 By the end of 2021, the sector is likely to recover and reach pre-crisis levels, according to Swiss Re Institute’s sigma report – World Insurance: Riding out the 2020 Pandemic Storm.

 The Pandemic’s Consequences and Their Opportunistic Aspects

 Insurance agencies have been experiencing an increased number of claims since the COVID-19 outbreak.
 This has significantly increased the number of claims settlements and processing costs.
-However, amid all this, the pandemic is also opening up various opportunities, and agencies cannot afford to miss out on the same, especially when all they want to do is issue more new policies and renew the current ones.
+However, amid all this, the pandemic is also opening up various opportunities.
+Agencies cannot afford to miss out on the same.
+Especially when all they want to do is issue more new policies and renew the current ones.

 It is next to impossible for the sector alone to protect the entire population and all the businesses in the world against global crises like the current.
 Considering this, the pandemic has allowed insurers and governments to collaborate strategically to develop innovative insurance products with broad-ranging coverage.